 - At junctions, wind down your window and listen for traffic.

-Driving in strong winds
+Winter driving: strong winds

 - Hold on tightly to the steering wheel and be prepared to correct your course to stay in lane, or to avoid other vehicles and debris blown into your path.

-Driving when the sun is low
+Winter driving: when the sun is low

 - If the sun is not too low, use your visor to create some shade for your eyes.